controlo-chain/csc/README.md

    Linux).
 Note, on OSX and Linux this also means that attaching to a running testnet node requires the use of a custom endpoint since `geth attach` will try to attach to a production node endpoint by default, e.g.,
-   `geth attach <datadir>/goerli/geth.ipc`.
+   `gcsc attach <datadir>/goerli/gcsc.ipc`.
 Windows users are not affected by this.

 *Note: Although there are some internal protective measures to prevent transactions from